editeodoro/Bbarolo/docs/source/tasks/fit3d.rst

     > mpirun -np NPROC BBarolo_MPI -l params.list

 where NPROC is the number of MPI processes.
 Each MPI process can be also run in multi-thread mode with the usual **THREAD** parameter.
+This is basically the same of running NPROC instances of BBarolo, each with a single parameter file.